 resolves

 1 that during the examination under Nos.
-9.35 and 11.31, as applicable, of a non-GSO FSS satellite system with frequency assignments in the frequency bands 37.5-39.5 GHz (space-to-Earth), 39.5-42.5 GHz (space-to-Earth), 47.2-50.2 GHz (Earth-to-space) and 50.4-51.4 GHz (Earth-to-space), the technical characteristics of generic GSO reference links contained in Annex 1 to this Resolution shall be used in conjunction with the methodology in Annex 2 to this Resolution to determine compliance with No. 22.5L;
+9.35 and 11.31, as applicable, of a non-GSO FSS satellite system with frequency assignments in the frequency bands 37.5-39.5 GHz (space-to-Earth), 39.5-42.5 GHz (space-to-Earth), 47.2-50.2 GHz (Earth-to-space) and 50.4-51.4 GHz (Earth-to-space), the compliance with No. 22.5L shall be established using technical characteristics of generic GSO reference links contained in Annex 1 to this Resolution and Recommendation ITU-R S.[QV-METH-REF-LINKS]*;

 …

-6 that resolves 3, 4 and 5 shall no longer be applied after BR has communicated to all administrations via a circular letter that validation software is available and BR is able to verify compliance with the limits in No. 22.5L,
+6 that resolves 3, 4 and 5 shall no longer be applied after BR has communicated to all administrations via a circular letter that validation software is available and BR is able to verify compliance with the limits in No. 22.5L;

+7 that administrations responsible for those non-GSO systems having submitted coordination requests and/or notification information under the applicable provisions of Article 9 or Article 11 of the Radio Regulations, as appropriate, prior to 15 December 2023, shall be given the possibility to resubmit the information used to derive the probability density function of the epfd computed as per Recommendation ITU-R S.[QV-METH-REF-LINKS]*,

 …

 instructs the Director of the Radiocommunication Bureau

-to review, once the validation software as described in resolves 3 is available, BR's findings made in accordance with Nos.
-9.35 and 11.31.
+1 to review, once the validation software as described in resolves 3 is available, BR's findings made in accordance with Nos.
+9.35 and 11.31;

+2 to take all necessary measures to facilitate the implementation of this Resolution, in particular its resolves 7.

-ANNEX 1 TO RESOLUTION 770 (WRC-19)
+ANNEX 1 TO RESOLUTION 770 (Rev.WRC-23)

 Generic GSO reference links for evaluation of compliance with single-entry requirements for non-GSO systems